Flux core welders have changed everything for the DIY welder and small shops

 What is Flux Core Welding?

 Gas shielded welding allows for clean welds without oxidation or impurities by keeping oxygen out of the welding process.
-With MIG welding, an inert gas is fed to the welding process by a hose and it flows around the metal wire electrode, forming an atmosphere that doesn’t let oxygen into the weld.
+With MIG welding, an inert gas is fed to the welding process by a hose and it flows around the metal electrode, forming an atmosphere that doesn’t let oxygen into the weld.

 If you’re welding outside and there’s a breeze, it can blow the shielding gas away and leave your weld susceptible to oxidation and porosity.
 The way engineers have solved this problem is by creating a welding wire that has a hollow core and filled it with a flux mixture.
 This flux core wire works the same way the flux on an arc welding stick electrode works.
 When the metal gets hot and melts, the wire melts the flux core, which turns to gas and shields the weld.